LeeAoshuang/iCloudSync/README.md

     iCloud.shared.setupiCloud(nil)

   5. It is recommended that the first call to `iCloud` after setup, is setting delegate.
 This way all subsequent operations and method calls can interact with the delegate and provide appropriate information.

-# Documentation
-Key methods, properties, types, and delegate methods available on the iCloud class are documented below.
-If you're using [Xcode 5](https://developer.apple.com/technologies/tools/whats-new.html) with iCloudSync, documentation is available directly within Xcode (just Option-Click any method for Quick Help).
-Additional documentation can also be found on the Wiki page (including how to register your app for iCloud, iCloud fundamentals, etc.).

 ## Methods
 There are many methods available on iCloudSync.
 The most important / highlight methods are documented below.
 All other methods are documented with in-code comments.